 You may register words, devices, names, 3-dimensional shapes, sounds, slogans, motion, holograms, and trade dress.
 Colours are only registrable if these are applied to specific shapes.

-The application will undergo several phases namely Publication, Examination, Prosecution, Opposition and Proof of Use.
+The application will undergo several phases, namely Publication, Examination, Prosecution, Opposition and Registration.

 - Prosecution –While the application is pending, the applicant obtains the right to use the home filing date for priority purposes.